shunjizhan/Acrobat-Portal/README.md

 ## Notes
-- When install some npm package, use 'npm install --save [package-name]'
+- When install some npm package, use `npm install --save [package-name]`
 - If copy the whole project repo, use `cp -a` instead of `cp -r`, since the latter will cause some [mysterious symbolink problem](https://github.com/facebook/create-react-app/issues/200).